 Daub House was built in 1862 as a home for a Massachusetts-born shoemaker.
-In 1948, Oberlin College bought the house and it became the home of college librarian Dorthy Daub.
+In 1948, Oberlin College bought the house and it became the home of college librarian Dorothy Daub.

-Today, Daub House is home to the Bonner Center for Service and Learning, which recently celebrated its 15th year of service.
+Today Daub House is home to the Bonner Center for Community-Engaged Learning, Teaching, and Research, which recently celebrated its 15th year of service.

-Aside from the full-time Bonner Center staff, many Oberlin College students work and support the Community Service Resource Center, housed on the second floor of Daub House.
+Aside from the full-time staff, many students work and support the Community Service Resource Center housed on the second floor of Daub House.
 Here, the CSRC staff members match students seeking volunteer opportunities with local organizations.